 In order to have the best gaming experience on your browser, you need to take care of a few settings.
 Here we offer you some methods to do just that.

-The steps written below are helpful if you encounter the following issues in any browser:
+Furthermore, the solutions presented below are helpful if you encounter the following issues in any browser as well:

 - Flash games lag